NREL/HPC/docs/Friendly_User/Applications/vasp.md

 ## Building VASP

-We reccomend building vasp with a full intel toolchain and launching with the cray-mpich-abi at runtime.
-Additionally, you should build on a compute node so that you have the same architechture as at runtime:
+We recomend building vasp with a full intel toolchain and launching with the cray-mpich-abi at runtime.
+Additionally, you should build on a compute node so that you have the same architecture as at runtime:
 ```
 salloc -N 1 -p standard -t TIME [-A account once accounting has been implemented]
 ```